slsa-framework/slsa/docs/spec/v1.0/faq.md

 the v1.0 specification, however, there has been a unification around the term platform as indicated in the [Terminology](terminology.md).
-The use of the word `system` still exists related to software and services within the build platform and to systems outside of a build platform like change managent systems.
+The use of the word `system` still exists related to software and services within the build platform and to systems outside of a build platform like change management systems.

 A build service is a hosted build platform that is often run on shared infrastructure instead of individuals' machines and workstations.
 Its use has also been replaced outside